yelouafi/avenir/README.md

 steps as a whole unit.
 A created cancel token denote itself the whole operation and all async functions that receive the token are part of the unit.

-Another solution, which IMHO is simpler, more composable and ergonomic is by using *Tasks*.
+Another solution, which IMHO is simpler, more composable and ergonomic is to make this *whole operation* - the big picture - itself as a first class value using *Tasks*.

 ### Tasks are lazy Promises